louiselessel/Shaders-on-raspberry-pi4/README.md

 NOTE:
-Currently only fragment shaders (.fs files) are implemented.
+Currently only fragment shaders (.fs files) are implemented. iMouse uniform is implemented for screen coordinates, not window coordinated.
+WIP.

 Thank you to Paddy Gaunt (@paddywwoof) for excellent help and advice on implementing this.